GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/shared-storage/frequency-control/index.md

 ---

 The Shared Storage proposal intends to create a general purpose cross-site storage API which supports many possible use cases.
-One such example is URL selection, which is available to test in Chrome Beta 104.0.5086.0 and later.
+One such example is frequency control, which is available to test in Chrome Beta 104.0.5086.0 and later.

-With URL selection, you can run a worklet script to select a URL from a provided list, based on the stored data, and then render that URL in a fenced frame.
-This has many possible uses, such as selecting new ads when a frequency cap is reached.
+Run a worklet script to select a URL from a provided list, based on the stored data, and then render that URL in a fenced frame.
+This can be used to select new ads or other content when the frequency cap has been reached.

-## Try URL selection
+## Test frequency control

-To test URL selection with Shared Storage and fenced frames, confirm you're using Chrome 104.0.5086.0 or later.
+To test frequency control with Shared Storage and Fenced Frames, confirm you're using Chrome 104.0.5086.0 or later.
 Then enable the **Privacy Sandbox Ads APIs experiment** flag at `chrome://flags/#privacy-sandbox-ads-apis`.

 {% Img
 	src="image/hVf1flv5Jdag8OQKYqOcJgWUvtz1/CWfgCMJQ5cYPOfjttF3k.png",